neutrinojs/neutrino/docs/presets/neutrino-preset-jest/README.md

 - Zero upfront configuration necessary to start testing
 - Babel compilation that compiles your tests using the same Babel options used by your source code
+- Source watching for re-running of tests on change
 - Easily extensible to customize your testing as needed

 ## Requirements